 4. Salary – some banks will require a minimum salary or monthly income before providing you with a bank account.

-6. If you have been convicted of fraud, you may lower your chances of being approved for a high street bank account.
+6. If you have been convicted of fraud which is considered as one of the white-collar crimes, you may lower your chances of being approved for a high street bank account.

 If you are concerned that you either meet one or more of these limitations, or if you are worried you won’t be accepted for a bank account, it’s well worth conducting a soft credit search before going forward with an application.